egxn/boar/README.md

 ## Idea

-This is a 🦀 Rust app as web server and a ⚛️ React app as web application over your local network
+This is a Rust 🦀 server and a React ⚛️ app as GUI over your local wifi network

+---

-Built with Rust 🦀 TypeScript 🔷 and 💖
+Built with Rust 🦀 TS 🔷